Punctuation in WhatsApp Fights

 Exclamation marks bring a folding chair

-An exclamation mark is not automatically anger.
+! is not automatically anger.
 It is volume.
 The problem begins when volume arrives inside a room already full of wounded silence.

-“Fine!” and “fine” do not live in the same building.
+Fine! and fine do not live in the same building.
 One wears shoes indoors.
 The other sits down, breathes, and leaves the neighbors out of it.

 An ellipsis is crime scene tape for the sentence nobody dared to send.